 bool) – A boolean that indicates whether or not

 callbackis vectorized, meaning it can handle arrays with additional leading dimensions.
 If

 vectorizedis True, when the callback is mapped via jax.vmap, it will be called directly on inputs with leading batch dimensions instead of executing

 callbackon each mapped input individually.
 The callback should also return outputs batched across the leading axis.
+By default,

 **kwargs – The keyword arguments to the callback.
 Must be PyTrees of JAX types.